 We can arrange face to face interpreters for any patient who needs one.
 Please let a member of staff know if you wish to use this service so arrangements can be made.

-As part of our continued commitment to protecting our staff and our patients from COVID-19, most wards allow visiting between the hours of 6pm and 8pm for one consistent visitor.
+As part of our continued commitment to protecting our staff and our patients from COVID-19, most wards allow visiting between the hours of 2pm to 4pm and 6pm to 8pm for one consistent visitor.
 Further information can be found here.

 All our wards offer a “protected mealtimes” system where disruptions and distractions during the main mealtimes are kept to a minimum to allow patients time to eat undisturbed.
 If you have visitors during mealtimes they will be asked to either help you with your meal if you need assistance, or leave the ward until the meal is over.